 Axolotls are another excellent animals that can regenerate.
 Learn more in our axolotl facts.

-Did you know 3-15% of the worldwide population has arachnophobia?
+Did you know that 3-15% of the worldwide population has arachnophobia?
 In fact, according to Psychiatry Associates, arachnophobia is one of the most common phobias, as it affects 1 in 3 women and 1 in 4 men.

 This phobia is an anxiety disorder and can often disrupt a person's daily activities.
 A person diagnosed with arachnophobia can experience the following physical symptoms: shaking, intense sweating, rapid heartbeat, difficulty breathing, upset stomach, and dizziness.
 Treatment for this condition involves therapy like Cognitive Behavioral Therapy.

-Tarantulas are facing threats to their survival, primarily due to habitat destruction.
+These large hairy spiders are facing threats to their survival, primarily due to habitat destruction.
 As humans clear forests for various purposes, tarantulas lose their homes and food sources, pushing some species toward extinction.

 Additionally, the exotic pet trade poses another danger.
 The high demand for pet tarantulas leads to their capture from the wild, resulting in declining populations.
 In response to the declining population, the US Fish and Wildlife Service decided to protect 11 species already considered threatened and endangered.